 Helen works as a marketing consultant and enjoys travelling with her partner in her spare time.

-Fergus’s experiences within ed-tech startups, brings engagement leadership, strategic vision, commercial viability and a love for the creative process.
+Fergus’s experiences within ed-tech startups bring leadership, strategic vision, commercial scale and a love for the creative process.

 In a board environment, Fergus brings clarity of purpose, values and direction while utilising diverse perspectives, information and alternatives towards effective decision making and strategic planning.

 Fergus has a love of sustainable growth and is determined to make a positive impact by growing the number of programs in Australia.
 He is motivated by the outcomes of the Go Girls programs and is driven to create lasting independence to a greater number of women in Australia.